Reasons for the app redesign

 Quick recap

-- There are several reasons and signs prompting an entrepreneur to redesign an app.
-These are last century UI/UX design, change of company’s identity, loads of negative reviews from users, shift of focus in favor of a new target audience, and poor metrics.
+- There are several reasons and signs that prompt an entrepreneur to redesign their existing app.
+These are last century UI/UX design, change in the company’s identity, loads of negative reviews from users, shift of focus in favor of a new target audience, and poor metrics.

-- If done right, application redesign contributes to entrepreneurs’ image both in the eyes of users and investors, helps grow brand awareness and earn credibility on the market.
+- If done right, a redesigned app contributes to entrepreneurs’ image, both in the eyes of users and investors, helps grow brand awareness, and earns credibility on the market.

 - To ensure a smooth and slick revamping, set distinct goals and KPIs, do some user research to gain audience insights, and monitor the market.
 For some entrepreneurs words like ‘redesign an application’ sound too Greek, they’d better partner with professional developers with a suitable background.

 - Do some prep work before going all out for redesign.
-Consider the budget and deadlines, discuss the plans with stakeholders and assign the one who’s going to take a hit and manage the process from your side.
+Consider the budget and deadlines, discuss the plans with stakeholders, and assign who’s going to take a hit and manage the process from your side.

-- App redesign process has much in common with the ultimate design workflow.
+- The app redesign process has much in common with the ultimate design workflow.
 It starts with research, but now you have to go over the current UI/UX to top it off.
-Then do customer review analysis, coding, testing and release.
-After the roll out you gather user reviews as well to see if you are moving on the right way.
+Then do customer review analysis, coding, usability testing, and release.
+After the rollout you, gather user reviews as well to see if you are moving on the right way.

 If you’re planning to start your app redesign and looking for a team of professionals to help you, contact us using the form below.